 Ellen Powers & Melissa Reph

-Rising sea levels and no health insurance—it’s a laughing matter!
+Rising sea levels and no health insurance—a laughing matter!

 Part Three of Holly Cate’s adaptation